Open-Speech-EkStep/data-acquisition-pipeline/README.md

 speaker_name: null                      Name of speaker

 Note:
-1. If any of the field ifo is not available keep its value to null
+1. If any of the field info is not available keep its value to null
 2. If speaker_name or speaker_gender is given then that same will ve used for all the files in given source
 ```
 #### Youtube download configurations